shreepads/linux-onedrive-backup/README.md

 1. Sign-in to Onedrive's web UI, create an appropriate folder structure and upload the split GPG files and the hashsum files.
 The web UI is able to handle multiple uploads and queuing of requests.

-1. Once the upload is complete, start the webapp and compare the split GPG hashsums reported by the tool (using the OneDrive API) with the computed values
+1. Once the upload is complete, start the webapp and compare the split GPG hashsums reported by the tool (using the OneDrive API) with the computed values.
+See the /webapp README for details.

 1. Delete the split GPG files and the single GPG file.
 Maintain the ZIP file created in Step 1 as long as practical.